Murder vs. manslaughter: What were charges considered by jury in Amber Guyger trial

-The jury convicted the former Dallas police officer Amber Guyger of murder on Tuesday.
+The jury convicted former Dallas police officer Amber Guyger of murder on Tuesday.

+Guyger, 31, was off duty but still in uniform when she said she mistakenly went into Botham Jean's apartment on Sept.
+6, 2018 and fatally shot him.

+The former officer was initially taken into custody on a manslaughter charge but later indicted on a murder charge.

 RELATED: Jury finds Amber Guyger guilty of murder in shooting death of Botham Jean